- Important Update: Our Investment Presentation Seminar is now available twice a week.

 Condo Project Summary

-This project is a pre-construction condominium development in Toronto’s Entertainment District.
+This project, 150 Pearl Street Condos is a pre-construction condominium development in Toronto’s Entertainment District.
 Developed by the Conservatory Group, this project is proposed to stand 59 storeys and house 610 units.
-150 Pearl Street Condos is slated for a 2021 occupancy.

 This condominium will occupy a great site, right on the northeast corner of Pearl Street and Duncan Street.
 Currently the site of both a vacant lot and two heritage buildings, the developers have asked EI Richmond Architects to help transform the corner.
 The proposal calls for a 59-storey building with a 6-storey podium that incorporates the preserved heritage facades.
 The podium will contain a mix of commercial and lobby space, along with almost 11,000-square-feet of indoor and outdoor amenities for condominium residents.
 These amenities are planned for the 5th, 6th and 7th floors.